yasutakatou/andoukie2/README.md

 ![1](https://github.com/yasutakatou/andoukie/blob/pic/1.png)

-run doukie on you want to sync device.<br>
+run doukie2 on you want to sync device.<br>
 after running, enter key or space key on terminal console.<br>
 QR Code displaying.<br>
 run this app on Android, and read to QR Code.<br>